hanatonikkou/xous-book/src/ch06-00-build-system-overview.md

 ## Building Images

 Generally, users will want to use `cargo xtask app-image [app 1] [app ..]` to build a Xous image that contains the desired list of applications.
 The applications are the names of crates contained in the "apps/" directory.
-Tesulting FLASH images will be called [`loader.bin`](ch05-02-loader.md) and `xous.img` in the `target/riscv32imac-unknown-xous-elf/release` directory.
+Resulting FLASH images will be called [`loader.bin`](ch05-02-loader.md) and `xous.img` in the `target/riscv32imac-unknown-xous-elf/release` directory.

 There are also convenience commands to build emulation images, such as `cargo xtask run` (for hosted mode, where Xous runs directly on your native OS) and `cargo xtask renode-image` (for a Renode image, where a cycle accurate simulation can be run inside the Renode emulator).
 See Chapter 4 for more information about Renode.